 - The Kuiper belt is similar to the asteroid belt, however on a much larger scale.
-In fact it is 20 times a wide as the asteroid belt and 20 to 200 times as massive.
+It is 20 times a wide as the asteroid belt and 20 to 200 times as massive.

 - The belt is named after a Dutch astronomer called Gerard Kuiper who predicted in 1951 that the region exists.
 However the belt is so far away and the objects there are so small when compared with Earth, it was 1992 before the first Kuiper belt object was discovered.